enspirit/dem-rescript/examples/index2.md

 ## This is not a section title

-This is not a paregraph.
+This is not a paragraph.

 ### This is not a subsection title